WillemSleegers/tidystats/README.md

 The main function is `add_stats()`.
 The function has 2 necessary arguments:

-- `list`: The list you want to add the statistical output to.
+- `list`: A list you want to add the statistical output to.
 - `output`: The output of a statistics function you want to add to the list (e.g., the output of `t.test()` or `lm()`)

 Optionally, you can also specify meta-information:

-- `identifier`: A unique identifier to identify the model (e.g., 'weight_height_correlation').
-If you do not provide one, one is automatically created for you.
+- `identifier`: A unique identifier to identify the output from a statistical function (e.g., 'weight_height_correlation').
+If you do not provide an identifer, one is automatically created for you.
 - `type`: A type that specifies the type of analysis as primary, secondary, or exploratory.
 - `preregistered`: Whether the analysis was preregistered or not.
 - `notes`: Additional information you think is useful to record.

-Once you have added all statistics to a list, you can write the contents to a file using the `write_stats()` function.
+Once all statistics are added to the list, you can write the contents to a file using the `write_stats()` function.

 ## Example